mezcel/jq-tput-terminal/audio/readme.md

 miditune.com

 The audio here are samplers.
-I recommend importing appropriate and medatative sounds.
+I recommend importing appropriate and meditative sounds.